Back to All Guides

 North Carolina upgrade tip: If your home has an older gate valve, consider having a Professional HVAC technician upgrade it to a ball valve.
 The upgrade typically costs $150-300 and provides faster, more reliable shutoff.
 North Carolina Building Code Chapter 553 requires ball valves for all new HVAC installations.

-When to Shut Off Your Main Water Line
+When to Shut Off Your Main Power

 Shut Off Immediately

-Planned Shutoffs
+Planned Shutdowns

 • furnace replacement — required before AC filtering and disconnecting the old unit.